The ultimate guide to understanding the wonderful world of the learning management system (LMS)

 Kia Motors UK used Digits’ customisable dashboard to deliver their new credit-based reward system.
 Read the full case study.

 More than ‘just’ a SaaS system, Digits LMS makes it easier to achieve your objectives thanks to its high level of customisation.
 The advanced functionality allows us to create custom widgets to help make day-to-day admin tasks quicker to access, make specific LMS pages for key learning requirements and design custom dashboards and reports, all specific to your business.
 But don’t take our word for it; here’s what our customer, Vaultex, had to say: “The functionality helps businesses to create and configure a system to work for them; instead of having to bend the business around a system.”

 Engaging visual learning journeys

 Our award-winning visual learning journeys guide users on a visual pathway of learning, creating an interactive learning experience where learners complete activities to earn badges or points that place them on a leaderboard.
 Using the journey builder, administrators can easily create their own visual learning journeys personalised to their business by adding brand images and content.

 Identify skills gaps and recommend learning

-Using our glo™ skills add-on module, learners can complete skills assessments, invite managers & peers for 180° & 360° reviews and download PDF reports that recommend learning activities.
-This lets businesses easily assess employee performance and help employees with career development.
+Using Digits LMS’ skills gap analysis tool, learners can complete skills assessments, invite managers and peers for 180° and 360° reviews, and download PDF reports that recommend learning activities.
+This enables businesses to easily assess employee performance and support employees with career development.